xuanyin/causal-mediation-analysis-for-ab-tests/README.md

 # Causal Mediation Analysis for A/B Tests
-## Accepted and Oral Presentation at KDD 2019
+## Accepted and Oral Presented at KDD 2019

 ## Citation
 Xuan Yin and Liangjie Hong.
 2019.
 The Identification and Estimation ofDirect and Indirect Effects in A/B Tests through Causal Mediation Analysis.
 In *The 25th ACM SIGKDD Conference on Knowledge Discovery and DataMining (KDD '19), August 4-8, 2019, Anchorage, AK, USA.* ACM, New York, NY, 11 pages. [https://doi.org/10.1145/3292500.3330769](https://doi.org/10.1145/3292500.3330769)